owendelong/Cymbet-RTC/README.md

 All software here depends on a system with working FTDI drivers and a working installation of libmpsse from google code: http://code.google.com/p/libmpsse/

-NOTE: The software isn't ready yet, so this README is currently a place holder.
-I have preliminary code up.
-I know it doesn't yet work completely correctly.
-I'm actuaally going to start over and develop a better set of functions from scratch now that I understand the task better.
+NOTE: The software is in early Alpha Test.
+I believe it now works, and provides minimal functionality for readclock and setclock. setSystemTime is not yet written, but will be built from readclock.

-If you download the preliminary code, feedback, bug reports, and most of all suggested patches are highly encouraged.
+If you download the code, feedback, bug reports, and most of all suggested patches are highly encouraged.

 Installation
 ============